 Greedy and hasty as they were, they forgot all about him.
-Not even a stone was left for him.
+Not a single stone was left for his share.

-On returning from his trip, he saw Rhodes, the daughter of Aphrodite emerging from the sea, where she had been submerged up until that point.
+On returning from his trip, he saw Rhodes, the daughter of Aphrodite, emerging from the sea, where she had been submerged up until that point.

 Located in the middle of three continents, where seas and civilizations are connected, it has always been desired by persistent, yet not always kind, lovers.

 Since 4,000 BC, Rhodes has been loved by Greeks, Romans, Byzantines, Arabs, Genoans, Pirates, Knights, Turks and Italians.